danielnathanson/Git_Clone/README.md

 - reset
 - merge

 This was a class project of mine and was created completely from scratch with ZERO starter code.
-I cannot show the code that I wrote in this public repository because future students could find and copy it
+Unfortunately, I cannot show the code that I wrote in this public repository because future students might find and copy it.